Scam messages have been sent out in the Tax Administration’s name. Read more about scams

 Tax deductions based on previous years’ allowable losses – limited liability companies and cooperative societies

-If your corporate entity’s economic result for the tax year is negative, and the Tax Administration confirms that the loss is an allowable loss, its amount can be deducted from upcoming years’ profits.
-Allowable losses are deducted within the next 10 tax years as new profit accumulates.
-It is not necessary for your corporate entity to demand the above deduction.
+If your company’s economic result for the tax year is negative, and the Tax Administration confirms that the loss is an allowable loss, its amount can be deducted against upcoming years’ profits.
+Allowable losses have to be deducted within the next 10 tax years, as new profits accumulate.
+It is not necessary for your company to submit a demand for this deduction.
 Instead, the Tax Administration deducts the allowed losses automatically.

 A further requirement is that an allowable loss can only be deducted against the income from the same source of income where the loss had occurred.
 Nevertheless, starting 2020, most companies and corporate entities are no longer treated as having any personal source of income.
 If your company still has some allowable losses relating to its personal source of income, these previous losses can now be deducted against your company’s business source of income.